isomerpages/govtech-corp/media/technews/_posts/2019-10-08-post-An inside look at how GovTech reduced 845 form fields to just 90 on the GoBusiness Licensing portal.md

 Mr Poh Quan Wei, technical product manager at GovTech, added.
 Hence, the challenge was to “service wrap” the legacy formats into a configuration that can be used by GoBusiness.</p>
-<p>In this aspect, GovTech’s&nbsp;<a href="https://www.tech.gov.sg/media/technews/getting-to-know-nectar-and-apex" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Application Programming Interface Exchange (APEX)</a>&nbsp;came
+<p>In this aspect, GovTech’s&nbsp;Application Programming Interface Exchange
-in handy as a central repository of authorised and searchable application programming interfaces (APIs) for handling data transactions.</p>
+(APEX)&nbsp;came in handy as a central repository of authorised and searchable application programming interfaces (APIs) for handling data transactions.</p>
 <p>The GovTech team also had to examine the logic of the fields that applicants
 need to fill in for each license.
 For example, one agency may require ‘name’ and ‘surname’ to be input as two separate fields, while another agency